noman2002/EnRoute-X/README.md

 ##how will the EnRoute-x exactly work-
-our app as it's name suggest is very helpful in enrouting (tracking) the a x person ( your closed ones) in the oath no matter wherever they are going whenever they are going. our app will be tracking the exact path of a person , through which he or she maybe going
+our app as it's name suggest is very helpful in enrouting (tracking) the a x person ( your closed ones) in the oath no matter wherever they are going whenever they are going. our app will be tracking the exact path of a person , through which he or she maybe travelling and the path